Generic selectors

 Matthew 18 sets the stage for dealing with unresolved offenses by introducing the serious nature of such offenses—and it does so in an unusual way.

-MATTHEW 18:1 At that time the disciples came to Jesus, saying, “Who then is the greatest in the kingdom of heaven?”
+MATTHEW 18:1 At that time the disciples came to Jesus, saying, “Who then is greatest in the kingdom of heaven?”

 It starts with a question from the disciples of who would be the greatest in the Kingdom.
 The disciples were lusting for power and authority over each other as well as over all of God’s future family.
-This would come up more than once (even during Passover—Matthew 20:20-24) because it was a serious offense between them (Luke 22:24).
+This would come up more than once (even during Passover—Matt.
+20:20-24) because it was a serious offense between them (Luke 22:24).

 The Greek word for greatest means larger, especially in age.
 An example of this word is in Romans 9:12 where the same word is translated elder, meaning older.
 Unlike modern times, people had great respect for their elders, especially older men, because they were expected to be wise leaders and just judges in the community.